 I can’t recommend this book highly enough for both new and experienced crowdfunding investors.

 As the chapter summary below shows, this book covers everything from the origins of crowdfunding, to intrastate and Reg D crowdfunding, to secondary markets, and everything in between.
-No investment crowdfunding stone is left unturned.
+No investment crowdfunding stone has been left unturned.

 David Freedman also provides detailed chapter summaries on his website.